Acute Urinary Retention In Women

-Acute urinary retention is when your bladder is full, but you cannot urinate at all.
+Acute urinary retention (AUR) is when your bladder is full, but you cannot urinate.
 This condition happens suddenly, gets worse quickly, and lasts a short time.

-What are the signs and symptoms of acute urinary retention?
+What are the signs and symptoms of AUR?

 - Discomfort or pain in your lower abdomen

 - Urge to urinate after you just went

 - A urine stream that stops and starts on its own